Hello,

 About

 My background is in engineering and economics, and I enjoy working at the intersection of both fields.
-My doctoral research involved extensive use of applied optimisation technologies - tools which can solve difficult problems across a range of disciplines.
+My doctoral research involved using applied optimisation technologies to find optimal solutions to complex policy design and resource allocation problems.

 Skills